michakrutoy12/TunnelProto/README.md

 # Tunnel
 A lightweight, asynchronous TCP tunnel written in pure Python, allowing public internet access to a local service behind NAT or firewall.
 It uses a custom binary protocol to forward data between a public server and a local client.

-⚠ **Beta Status** – This project is under active development.
+**Beta Status** – This project is under active development.
 It has been tested with HTTP web servers and Minecraft servers, but may still contain bugs or performance issues.
 Use at your own risk in production environments.

 ## Features
-* **Pure Python** – no external dependencies, runs on Python 3.7+
+* **Pure Python** – no external dependencies, runs on Python 3.7+ (tested on Python 3.14)
 * **Asynchronous I/O** – uses asyncio for efficient concurrency
 * **Custom binary protocol** – minimal overhead (7‑byte header) with keep‑alive and error handling
 * **Port reservation** – dynamic port allocation on the server for each client